Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ## Rename view

+Rename an existing view if desired.

 #### Prerequisite

-- You have opened a LIST in any module
+You have opened a LIST in any module

 #### Procedure